leafo/tableshape/README.md

 end)
 ```

-Any values that match the type checker are returned unchanged when repaired.
-If
+If a repair is not required, the same exact value is returned.
+If a repair is
-the type checker is not matched then the repair callback is used to fix the
+required, the callback is used to create a new repaired object that is
-value.
+returned.

+> If you pass a mutable object, like a table, then on repair a brand new table
+> will be returned.
+The original object will not be mutated.
+If a repair is not
+> necessary then that same table is returned.

 ```lua
 url_shape:repair("https://itch.io") --> https://itch.io